 The Train Audio Kit is a perfect weekend project for the whole family that can be completed in less than 30 minutes.
 The audio kit provides everything you need from the button switches to the battery tray and speaker.

-Below are the step-by-step instructions on how to assemble the Train Audio Kit with only 7 components!
+Below are the step-by-step instructions on how to assemble the Train Audio Kit Project with only 7 components!
 I will also include the schematic below for reference.

 8 Ohm speaker.